oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

-OAuth Implicit Flow   {#implicit_flow}
+OAuth Implicit grant type   {#implicit_flow}
 -------------------

-The OAuth 2.0 Implicit flow (defined in Section 4.2 of OAuth 2.0 {{RFC6749}}) works by the authorization server issuing an access token in the authorization response (front channel) without an authorization code exchange step.
+The OAuth 2.0 Implicit grant type (defined in Section 4.2 of OAuth 2.0 {{RFC6749}}) works by the authorization server issuing an access token in the authorization response (front channel) without an authorization code exchange step.
 In this case, the access token is returned in the fragment part of the redirect URI, providing an attacker with several opportunities to intercept and steal the access token.

-Authorization servers MUST NOT issue access tokens in the authorization response, and MUST issue access tokens only from the token endpoint.
-Browser-based clients MUST use the Authorization Code flow and MUST NOT use the Implicit flow to obtain access tokens.
+The security properties of the Implicit grant type make it no longer a recommended best practice.
+To effectively prevent the use of this flow, the authorization server MUST NOT issue access tokens in the authorization response, and MUST issue access tokens only from the token endpoint.
+Browser-based clients MUST use the Authorization Code grant type and MUST NOT use the Implicit grant type to obtain access tokens.

 ### Historic Note

-Historically, the Implicit flow provided an advantage to browser-based apps since JavaScript could always arbitrarily read and manipulate the fragment portion of the URL without triggering a page reload.
+Historically, the Implicit grant type provided an advantage to browser-based apps since JavaScript could always arbitrarily read and manipulate the fragment portion of the URL without triggering a page reload.
 This was necessary in order to remove the access token from the URL after it was obtained by the app.
-Additionally, until Cross Origin Resource Sharing (CORS) was widespread in browsers, the Implicit flow offered an alternative flow that didn't require CORS support in the browser or on the server.
+Additionally, until CORS was widespread in browsers, the Implicit grant type offered an alternative flow that didn't require CORS support in the browser or on the server.

 Modern browsers now have the Session History API (described in "Session history and navigation" of {{HTML}}), which provides a mechanism to modify the path and query string component of the URL without triggering a page reload.
 Additionally, CORS has widespread support and is often used by single-page apps for many purposes.
-This means modern browser-based apps can use the OAuth 2.0 Authorization Code flow with PKCE, since they have the ability to remove the authorization code from the query string without triggering a page reload thanks to the Session History API, and CORS support at the token endpoint means the app can obtain tokens even if the authorization server is on a different domain.
+This means modern browser-based apps can use the OAuth 2.0 Authorization Code grant type with PKCE, since they have the ability to remove the authorization code from the query string without triggering a page reload thanks to the Session History API, and CORS support at the token endpoint means the app can obtain tokens even if the authorization server is on a different domain.